 As for affordable housing development, unfortunately, the City does not receive enough CDBG funds to construct affordable housing given its high cost (i.e. land, construction, permit fees, etc.).
 There are simply not enough funds available from the yearly CDBG allocation to meet these and other needs in the community.
 Instead the City works to improve the public environment and ensure that all citizens have improved safe access.

-The City acquired rental projects which consists of multi-family units.
-The rehabilitation will be completed in the next fiscal year.
+The City acquired properties which consists of multi-family and single family units.
+The rehabilitation is expected to be completed in the next fiscal year.

 Discuss how these outcomes will impact future annual action plans.